Yermehyaw/AirBnB_clone_v2/README.md

     * quit - Exits the program (EOF will as well)

-##### Alternative Syntax
+##### Advanced Comands Syntax
-Users are able to issue a number of console command using an alternative syntax:
+Users are able to issue a number of console command using an alternative advanved command syntax:

 	Usage: <class_name>.<command>([<id>[name_arg value_arg]|[kwargs]])
-Advanced syntax is implemented for the following commands:
+This advanced syntax is implemented for the following commands only:

     * all - Shows all objects the program has access to, or all objects of a given class